 If you’re looking for ways to catch up on your past-due balance and avoid foreclosure, contact your loan servicer or lender and see if they’re willing to work together.

 The worst the mortgage company can say is no.

 When it comes to mortgage modification vs refinance, the right fit depends on your credit score, current income documentation, job status, and a lender’s willingness to grant you an affordable mortgage rate.

 The most important question to consider is what you hope to accomplish.
 If your main goal is lowering your mortgage loan payments, there are other options.

-- Paying a large amount of the principal balance – As an example, if you have assets (jewelry, a second car, etc.), liquidating your possessions and putting the cash towards your home loan will result in a lower monthly payments.
+- Paying a large amount of the principal balance – As an example, if you have assets (jewelry, a second car, etc.), liquidating your possessions and putting the cash towards your home loan will result in lower monthly payments.